wdi-sg/pokedex-express-finale/README.md

 * Review the [explanation video](https://www.youtube.com/watch?v=yCX7YRFh0qM) to understand the overall flow of a Node + Express + Postgres app.

 * Refer to the previous `pokedex-express` exercises as needed.
 It is perfectly ok to revisit your own code.
 Developers do it all the time at work!

+* Since we will be building this app from scratch, the only dependency added into `package.json` is Express.
+You should add dependencies (using `yarn add <package_name>`) as you go along building the app.

 * __Commit often__!
 We operate frequently in an erroneous state as developers, so whenever you feel like you have achieved a small milestone, you should make a git commit.
 It's not uncommon for a developer to need to revert to an older commit because the code written since that last commit just doesn't work, and you want to start afresh from the last saved commit.